 Article XVI.
-Dispute Resolution 18
+Dispute Resolution 19

 Article XVII.
+Condition Precedent 22

-Miscellaneous 21
+Article XVIII.
+Miscellaneous 22

-Exhibit A 23
+Exhibit A 24

-This Master Natural Gas Contract (“Master Contract”) is entered into and effective this day of June 30, 2000, by and betweenEnron MW, L.L.C. (“EMW”) and Midwest Energy Hub, L.L.C. (“MEH”).
+This Master Natural Gas Contract (“Master Contract”) is entered into and effective this day of _________, 2000, by and between Midwest Energy Hub, L.L.C. (“MEH”) and The Peoples Gas Light and Coke Company (“Peoples Gas”).
 Either party may be a “Buyer” or “Seller” under this Master Contract.
 As used in this Master Contract, the term “Buyer” refers to the party receiving and buying gas and the term “Seller” refers to the party delivering and selling gas.

 WITNESSETH:

-WHEREAS, MEH and EMW periodically contract for and/or own gas supply and capacity-related assets;
+WHEREAS, Peoples Gas and MEH periodically contract for and/or own gas supply and capacity-related assets;

-WHEREAS, MEH and EMW desire to enter into firm and/or interruptible purchase and sale transactions that optimize the use of their gas supply and capacity assets; and
+WHEREAS, Peoples Gas and MEH desire to enter into firm and/or interruptible purchase and sale transactions that optimize the use of their gas supply and capacity assets; and

 WHEREAS, the parties desire to enter into a master contract that will govern the terms of such transactions;